drhsqlite/fossil-mirror/www/glossary.md

     The consequence is that if you say something like…

           $ fossil up 2020-04-01
-          $ fossil ui
+          $ fossil ui --page wcontent

-    …you will **not** see the wiki as of April Fool’s Day in 2020, but instead the current wiki article versions, the same as if you ran it from a check-out of the tip-of-trunk.
+    …you will **not** see the list of wiki articles as of April Fool’s Day in 2020, but instead the list of *current* wiki article versions, the same as if you ran it from a check-out of the tip-of-trunk.

     Contrast embedded docs, which are not only version-controlled as